Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 - Any other strictly personal mail

 For everthing else--and especially if you receive mail in other names, use a private, alternate street address.
 This "ghost" address is the subject of the next chapter.

+## Chapter 5 How to Obtain Your Own "Ghost" Address

+A *ghost address* means to a fugure address you will use that is not in any database as a CMRA, and has no connection to where you really live.
+What's more you may wish to have multiple ghost addresses.

+### a partial list where alternate address will be used

+1. The Internal Revenue Service.
+2. Your driver's license.
+3. All license for your pets (a PI's favorite search).
+4. Hunting and fishing licenses.
+5. Your voter's registration (if any).
+6. Any membership records, such as with your church.
+7. Your doctor, dentist, and chiropractor.
+8. You attorney and accountant.
+9. All LLCs used to title vehicles and real estate.
+10. Cable TV (Another PI favorite!
+Make certain it's under another name).

+### how to set up your own ghost address

+#### older office building
+An older office building which has several floors that neede renovation and had no tenants usually will fit your need.
+All the offices on those empty floors had mail slots in the doors.
+Even better, the building has multiple entrances on different streets and residentail aparment son the upper floors.

+#### charity mission

+> Charity missions, link the Salvation Army, often have people
+> stay there for extended periods.
+They accept mail for residents
+> so thay can get jobs, welfare, etc.

+#### small motel

+An independently run mom-and-pop motels may become your ghost address if you dress well and pay them.

+#### small-town pastor

+> Give donation and get the address.
+Who's going to think about seeing what's in a small, unmarked box being shipped to a church?

+### alternative sources for a ghost address

+Check the Yelllow Pages for "Office Services," "Bookkeeping," etc.
+Dont' call them, go in person.
+Discuss whatever service they offer, and then, as you're leaving, imitate the talk that whether it will be acceptable to receive mail for any of your clients.

+### should you allow anyone at your ghost address to know where you live?

+Only you can answer that question.
+Hopefully, when you made the arrangements, you gave an address other than your own, and no telephone number.
+However, some PIs will make a deception to locate your address such as mocking himself as Fedex delivery.
+There are two ways to protect yourself from this deception.
+One is to make sure that no one at your new address knows anything about you.
+The other is to use persons who, although they know you will positively protect you.
+If the latter, then amke sure to educate them about the various scams that may be used in an attempt to deceive them.

+### now for the hard part

+The hardest part of keeping your actual home address a secret is to educate your family to never, ever give out your home address to anyone other than relatives and close friends.

+### your house number

+If you delete the number on your house but still need to have others find it, you can tell your guests for a certain landmark or making some sign.

+### a unique solution to hiding your home address

+Buying a motor home under another name.